kolbis/Career-Paths/software-engineers/readme.md

 # **Software Engineers**
 This page defines the professional career paths (ladder) for software engineers.
-It represents the way I have decided to build it per our organization, taking into considurations the size of the engineering team, the scale, the skills etc.
+It represents the way I have decided to build it per our organization, taking into considerations the size of the engineering team, the scale, the skills etc.

 # **Overview**
 ### **Levels**:
 Every software engineer employee has a level, which describes the scope, complexity, and impact of their role and factors into compensation.
-When a new developer joins theLotter, we evaluate his abilities and try to classify him based on the interview process and his experience.
+When a new developer joins, we evaluate his abilities and try to classify him based on the interview process and his experience.
 We understand this may not reflect the actual capabilities, so on his first months we will evaluate him and adapt as needed.

 Each level builds on the criteria from the preceding level.
 So for example, an L4 must also meet all the criteria for an L3.

-The levels described here are a **subjective** (internal to theLotter) classification to theLotter and intentionally do not reflect market concepts such as Junior developer, mid developer or Senior developer.
+The levels described here are a **subjective** and intentionally do not reflect market concepts such as Junior developer, mid developer or Senior developer.

 ### **Years of experience:**
 has a contribution to the classification, but do not guaranty a correlation.
 You may be very experience developer, with 7 years experience which will be L3, BUT you can also be 3 years developer which is L3.